tektoncd/pipeline/docs/pipelineruns.md

 The `timeout` value is a `duration` conforming to Go's [`ParseDuration`](https://golang.org/pkg/time/#ParseDuration) format.
 For example, valid values are `1h30m`, `1h`, `1m`, and `60s`.
-If you set the global timeout to 0, all `PipelineRuns` that do not have an idividual timeout set will fail immediately upon encountering an error.
+If you set the global timeout to 0, all `PipelineRuns` that do not have an individual timeout set will fail immediately upon encountering an error.

 ## Monitoring execution status

 As your `PipelineRun` executes, its `status` field accumulates information on the execution of each `TaskRun` as well as the `PipelineRun` as a whole.
-This information includes the name of the pipeline `Task` associated to a `TaskRun`, the complete [status of the `TaskrRun`](taskruns.md#monitoring-execution-status) and details about `Conditions` that may be associated to a `TaskRun`.
+This information includes the name of the pipeline `Task` associated to a `TaskRun`, the complete [status of the `TaskRun`](taskruns.md#monitoring-execution-status) and details about `Conditions` that may be associated to a `TaskRun`.

 The following example shows an extract from the `status` field of a `PipelineRun` that has executed successfully: